 In May 2014, Maroc Telecom signed a Technical Services Agreement with Emirates Telecommunications Corporation (Etisalat) whereby the latter will provide to Maroc Telecom on request, directly or indirectly, technical support services, particularly in the following fields: digital media, insurance, financial rating.

 These services may be performed by expatriate personnel.

-Effective May 14, 2014, Etisalat became the reference shareholder of Maroc Telecom via SPT, and the members of the joint management bodies are Eissa Mohammad Al Suwaidi, Hatem Dowidar, Saleh Abdooli, Mohammed Saif Al Suwaidi and Luis Enriquez.
+As of May 14, 2014, Etisalat became the reference shareholder of Maroc Telecom via SPT and the members of the joint management bodies are Messrs.
+Jassem Mohamed ALZAABI, Hatem DOWIDAR, Luis ENRIQUEZ, Kamal SHEHADI, Hesham Abdulla AL QASSIM and Mohamed Karim BENNIS.